Nau mai, haere mai, welcome to EyeContact. You are invited to respond to reviews and contribute to discussion by registering to participate.

 26 July - 23 August 2025

-In this exhibition of six Killeen wall panels, various classifiable items from the ‘real world’ are sorted into groups and placed in delineated transparent non-stretch cylindrical containers, so you can think about connections between included members.
+In this exhibition of six Killeen wall panels, various classifiable items from the ‘real world’ are sorted into groups and placed in delineated transparent non-stretch cylindrical containers, so you can think about connections between included specimens.

 You tend to deal with their implied commonality pretty quickly.
-Why are these tightly clustered images positioned together, rendered in six glass urns-three on each of two intersecting walls?
+Why are these tightly clustered, digitally-assembled images positioned together, rendered in six glass urns—three on each of two intersecting walls?
 How do they interact, if at all?
 What does being enclosed like this achieve?
 Especially when there are small jars inside larger jars.

 Even if studied in isolation, each image represents multiple layers of hybridity, various types of blending or amalgaming.
 All six panels have several blended ‘concoctions’ squeezed within.
 It is about layering and juxtaposing.
 One within each shape.
 Inside its contours.
 The other around it.
 Using the space outside.